Bio

 Keychains $3

-Contact us by email, Instagram or Facebook to place your order. +$5 for shipping.
+Contact us by email, Instagram or Facebook to place your order.
+Shipping on CDs is $5-7.
 Venmo is Sam-Stein-32.

 Contact